Ömer Topraktepe

-Ömer Topraktepe (born 2 March 1980 in İstanbul) is a Turkish retired footballer best known for his stints as a defender with Gençlerbirliği S.K. in the Süper Lig, and Türk Telekom GSK in the TFF First League.
+Ömer Topraktepe (born 2 March 1980) is a Turkish retired footballer best known for his stints as a defender with Gençlerbirliği S.K. in the Süper Lig, and Türk Telekom GSK in the TFF First League.

 Professional career

 Topraktepe was a professional footballer in the top divisions of Turkey from 1999–2013.
 He made his professional debut with Gençlerbirliği S.K. in a 1–1 Süper Lig tie with Vanspor on 19 May 1999.

 Personal life

 Ömer is the brother of the footballer Serdar Topraktepe.